Hail to Kale!

 Lacinato kale, also known as Tuscan, black, cavalo nero and dinosaur kale, among others, has long flat leaves, unlike its curly cue counterpart.
 The skin is bumpy and resembles dinosaur skin if you can imagine that!

 Lacinato has an almost earthy, nutty sweetness and none of the bitter taste of curly green or red kale.
-It’s more tender than curly kale, so works well in dishes that don’t require much cooking.
+It’s more tender than curly kale, so it works well in dishes that don’t require much cooking.
 In addition to having power-packed vitamins and minerals, lacinato kale has five times the amount of beta-carotene than curly kale and has even MORE vitamin K – that’s a whole lotta K!

 Lacinato kale goes very well in soups and stews.
-Lightly sauté it in olive oil with fresh garlic and oregano and serve it over your favorite pasta liberally sprinkled with a sharp Italian cheese.
+Lightly sauté it in olive oil with fresh garlic and oregano and serve it over your favorite pasta liberally sprinkled with sharp Italian cheese.
 Be careful not to overcook it, which can make it tough and bitter.
 Check out the delicious recipe below!

 Curly Kale: Green

+And then there’s common curly kale!
 Before you cook with curly kale, you may want to strip the tough, fibrous stems from the leaves.
 It’s wonderful sautéed with a little fresh garlic or slow-roasted with other proteins and veggies.
 When roasted, the curly edges tend to crisp up and look beautiful!
 If you’re going to eat raw kale, make sure you gently massage it with a little salt and acid such as lemon juice or vinegar.
 This will tenderize it and make it easier to chop into your favorite salad.

 Recipe: Spaghetti Aglio e Olio with Lots of Kale